-Delivery of regional transit infrastructure is underway, and rapid transit projects are progressing through planning and development stages.
+Delivery of the region's transit infrastructure is underway, and rapid transit projects are progressing through planning and development stages.
 Completing In Delivery projects by 2025 and advancing In Development projects to construction will be important steps toward implementing the 2041 regional transit network.